Oesophageal cancer is a cancer that starts in the food pipe. The foodpipe is also called the oesophagus or gullet.

 Cancers in the lower part of the oesophagus tend to be a type called adenocarcinoma.
 These cancers start in gland cells.

-The lower end of the oesophagus joins the stomach.
-This area is the gastro oesophageal junction.
-Cancers that start here are gastro oesophageal junction cancers.
+The lowest end of the oesophagus joins the stomach.
+The area where the oesophagus and stomach join is called the gastro oesophageal junction (GOJ).
+Cancers that start here are called gastro oesophageal junction cancers.

 How common it is

-Around 8,750 people are diagnosed with oesophageal cancer each year in the UK.
-It’s become more common over the last 40 years.
-It’s the 13th most common cancer in adults.
+Around 9,200 people are diagnosed with oesophageal cancer in the UK each year.
+It’s the 14th most common cancer in adults.